apache/parquet-format/LogicalTypes.md

 ### Metadata

-The parquet format's `ConvertedType` stores the type annotation.
+The parquet format's `LogicalType` stores the type annotation.
 The annotation may require additional metadata fields, as well as rules for those fields.
+There is an older representation of the logical type annotations called `ConvertedType`.
+To support backward compatibility with old files, readers should interpret `LogicalTypes` in the same way as `ConvertedType`, and writers should populate `ConvertedType` in the metadata according to well defined conversion rules.

+### Compatibility

+The Thrift definition of the metadata has two fields for logical types: `ConvertedType` and `LogicalType`.
+`ConvertedType` is an enum of all available annotation.
+Since Thrift enums can't have additional type parameters, it is cumbersome to define additional type parameters, like decimal scale and precision (which are additional 32 bit integer fields on SchemaElement, and are relevant only for decimals) or time unit and UTC adjustment flag for Timestamp types.
+To overcome this problem, a new logical type representation was introduced into the metadata to replace `ConvertedType`: `LogicalType`.
+The new representation is a union of struct of logical types, this way allowing more flexible API, logical types can have type parameters.

+However, to maintain compatibility, Parquet readers should be able to read and interpret old logical type representation (in case the new one is not present, because the file was written by older writer), and write `ConvertedType` field for old readers.

+Compatibility considerations are mentioned for each annotation in the corresponding section.

 ## String Types

-### UTF8
+### STRING

-`UTF8` may only be used to annotate the binary primitive type and indicates that the byte array should be interpreted as a UTF-8 encoded character string.
+`STRING` may only be used to annotate the binary primitive type and indicates that the byte array should be interpreted as a UTF-8 encoded character string.

-The sort order used for `UTF8` strings is unsigned byte-wise comparison.
+The sort order used for `STRING` strings is unsigned byte-wise comparison.

+*Compatibility*

+`STRING` corresponds to `UTF8` ConvertedType.

 ### ENUM